Piyras23/DS5010F19/README.md

 Most of the exercises and assignments for this course are given as [HackerRank](http://hackerrank.com) challenges.
 You should sign up in hackerrank with a username that **I will** give to you.

 ## Finger Exercises (FE)
-After each session, students have to complete all the challenges that are included in a linked HackerRank contest.
-These challenges are mostly some simple problems which cover the topics we have discussed in the session, and usually they can be solved with a few lines of code.
+During each session, we will try to practice what we have learned by doing a number of challenges that are included in a linked HackerRank contest.
+Usually these challenges can be solved with a few lines of code.
+If we cannot complete all the challenges in a session, the students have to do the rest after the class.

 The FE challenges will be graded in a binary fashion.
 You get the total score for a challenge if you are able to pass all of its test cases, otherwise you'll get a 0 for that challenge.